-[F10] Financial transactions data: PAR, average loan size, loan repayments, deposits, and withdrawals, purchases, transfers)
+[F10] Financial transactions data: PAR, average loan size, loan repayments, deposits, withdrawals, purchases, transfers

 IV.A.1.4 The provider's policy on loan prepayment specifies the conditions under which it is acceptable for customers to pay a loan early in order to take a new loan.

-IV.A.1.4.1 When the customer applies to prepay and get another loan, the provide specifies a time period and/or percentage of the active loan's principle that the customer must repay before being eligible for a new loan.
+IV.A.1.4.1 When the customer applies to prepay and get another loan, the provider specifies a time period and/or percentage of the active loan's principle that the customer must repay before being eligible for a new loan.

-the provider conducts a new cash flow analysis, unless the provider is using alternative data to understand repayment capacity and the loan
+W.A.1.4.2 When the customer is taking another loan immediately after prepayment, the provider conducts a new cash flow analysis, unless the provider is using alternative data to understand repayment capacity and the loan size is less than 20% of GNI per capita.